DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 3. The mean and variance of the sampling distribution are a function of the mean and variance of the parent population, the sample size $n$, and the form of the new random variable.

 If you go back and review examples, exercises, and homework problems from the previous lessons on hypothesis testing, you will see that we found symmetric, normal-"looking" sampling distributions when we created test statistics that involved the process of summing.
-One example of a skewed sampling distribution was the golf ball example, where our test statistic was the difference between the maximum and minimum value (and did not involve a summation).
+One example of a skewed sampling distribution was the golf ball example, where our test statistic was the difference between the maximum and minimum value (and did not involve a summation of all the observations).
 It is hard to overstate the historical importance of this theorem to the field of inferential statistics and science in general.

 To get an understanding and some intuition of the central limit theorem, let's simulate some data and evaluate.